 Here are the benefits and features of this plan.

-To be eligible to buy a saving schemes plan for senior citizens, the applicant needs to fulfil the following criteria.
+To be eligible to buy a saving schemes plan for senior citizens, the applicant needs to fulfill the following criteria.

-- If there is a joint account, the eligibility is determined on the basis of the aforementioned age criteria of the primary account holder.
+If there is a joint account, the eligibility is determined based on the aforementioned age criteria of the primary account holder.
 There aren’t any age restrictions or requirements that are imposed on the secondary applicant.

 An individual can invest up to a maximum limit of Rs 15 lakh in the Senior Citizen Saving Scheme.
 They are allowed to make a lump sum deposit of Rs.
 1000.
 However, the amount invested shouldn’t be greater than the amount to be received on retirement.
 Hence, the depositor can invest up to Rs.
 15 lakh or the amount equal to the retirement benefit.